sascha432/trailing_edge_dimmer/docs/protocol.md

     +I2CT=17,89,ee

-## Temperature, VCC status and AC Frequency (DIMMER_METRICS_REPORT)
+## Temperature, VCC status and AC Frequency (DIMMER_EVENT_METRICS_REPORT)

-If metrics reporting is enabled, the dimmer sends dimmer_metrics_t with DIMMER_TEMPERATURE_REPORT to it's own I2C address + 1.
-This can also be trigger with the command DIMMER_COMMAND_FORCE_TEMP_CHECK.
-The maximum interval is set with cfg.report_metrics_max_interval, the minimum is cfg.temp_check_interval.
-The event is sent either when the maximum time has been reached, or if any values has changed significantly.

-If data is not available, 0 (for VCC) or NaN (for any float) is returned.
+If metrics reporting is enabled (cfg.report_metrics_interval > 0), the event DIMMER_EVENT_METRICS_REPORT is fired in regular intervals with data structure dimmer_metrics_t.
+The event can be triggered with the command DIMMER_COMMAND_FORCE_TEMP_CHECK.
+Each data field has a method that indicates if there is valid data available.

     +I2CT=18F02...

-## Temperature Alarm (DIMMER_TEMPERATURE_ALERT)
+## Temperature Alarm (DIMMER_EVENT_TEMPERATURE_ALERT)

-If the max. temperature was exceeded, it sends one alarm with register address DIMMER_TEMPERATURE_ALERT, the current temperature (uint8) and the temperature threshold (uint8)
+If the max. temperature was exceeded, the event DIMMER_EVENT_TEMPERATURE_ALERT is fired with data structure dimmer_over_temperature_event_t containing max. temperature and current temperature

     +I2CT=18F16A64

-## Fading completed (DIMMER_FADING_COMPLETE)
+## Fading completed (DIMMER_EVENT_FADING_COMPLETE)

-When fading to a new level has been completed, the dimmer sends DIMMER_FADING_COMPLETE, with channel (int8) and level (int16).
-Channel and level can occur multiple times in the case 2 channels finished at the same time.
+When fading to a new level has been completed, the event DIMMER_EVENT_FADING_COMPLETE is fired, the data structure is an array of dimmer_fading_complete_event_t with 1 to 8 elements

 Channel 0 and 1 reached 0x1234 and fading is complete: